.NET MAUI SDK observability reference

 Configure observability options

-You can customize the observability behavior by passing an ObservabilityOptions object when initializing the SDK.
+You can customize the observability behavior by passing an ObservabilityOptions object to ObservabilityPlugin.Builder().

 Here is an example: